beachfront/beachfront-io-ios-sdk/README.md

 # Guide
 Beachfront.io is the easist way monetize your app using Interstitial and Preroll Video Ads.
-This document shows you how to integrate Beachfront.io into your iOS app.
+This document shows you how to integrate Beachfront.io into your iOS or tvOS app.

 ## What You'll Need
 * Xcode version 5.0 or higher
-* An iOS app targeting at least iOS version 6.0
+* An iOS app targeting at least iOS version 6.0 (tvOS 9.0 or higher)

 ## Installing the SDK

 1. [Get a Beachfront.io account](http://beachfront.io/join) if you don't already have one.
 2. Login to the [dashboard](http://beachfront.io/) and create a new app.
-3. Click 'Edit App' and you will see your App ID & Ad Unit Id (copy for later).
+3. Click 'Edit App' and you will see your App ID (copy for later).
 3. [Download](https://github.com/beachfront/beachfront-io-ios-sdk) the SDK and drag-drop the BFIOSDK.embeddedframework into your Xcode project folder.
 4. In the "Build Phases" section of your project target, navigate to "Copy Bundle Resources" and make sure 'BFIOSDK.bundle' is listed.
 If not, find it under the Resources folder in BFIOSDK.embeddedframework and drag it in.
-5. In the "Build Phases" section of your project target, navigate to "Link Binary with Libraries" and add the BFIOSDK.framework to the list (if not already there).
+5. In the "Build Phases" section of your project target, navigate to "Link Binary with Libraries" and add the BFIOSDK.framework (BFIOTVSDK.framework for tvOS) to the list (if not already there).
 6. While you're still in "Link Binary with Libraries" add the frameworks:
 	* Foundation.framework
 	* CoreGraphics.framework
-	* MediaPlayer.framework
 	* UIKit.framework
 	* AdSupport.framework
-	* CoreTelephony.framework
+	* CoreTelephony.framework (for iOS)
 	* SystemConfiguration.framework
 7. **IMPORTANT**: In the "Build Settings" section of your project target, navigate to "Other Linker Flags" and add '-ObjC' if not already present.